sebfried/pugsharp/readme.md

 ## Configuration Files
 Put a `pugsharp.json` configuration file in your image directory, right next to the images.

-Each image will have its own directory, based on the image name.
+Each source image will have its own directory, based on the image name.
 That's where the generated images will be.

 ### Minimal Configuration
 Below is the minimal required configuration for an image in the `pugsharp.json` file.